saveourtool/diktat/info/guide/guide-chapter-3.md

 **Redundant string template**

-In case string template contains only one variable - there is no need to use string template.
+In case a string template contains only one variable - there is no need to use the string template.
 Use this variable directly.

 **Invalid example**:
 ```kotlin